 Paradise Bay – You may be able to take a Zodiac cruise in these sprawling, ice-flecked waters, where there’s a good chance you’ll encounter humpback and minke whales.

 Pléneau & Petermann Islands – If the ice allows it, you could sail through the Lemaire Channel in search of Adélie penguins and blue-eyed shags.
 There is also a possibility you’ll encounter humpback and minke whales here, as well as leopard seals.

 The aim is then to cut south, reaching Crystal Sound and the Antarctic Circle.
 You may make a landing at Detaille Island and visit an abandoned British research station, taking in the limitless landscape.
-Afterward you venture back into the area around Lemaire Channel and the Gerlache Strait.
+Afterward, venture back into the area around Lemaire Channel and the Gerlache Strait.

 Conditions on the Drake Passage determine the exact time of departure.

 Your return voyage is far from lonely.
 While crossing the Drake, you’re again greeted by the vast array of seabirds remembered from the passage south.
 But they seem a little more familiar to you now, and you to them.

 Every adventure, no matter how grand, must eventually come to an end.
 Disembark in Ushuaia with memories that will accompany you wherever your next adventure lies.